propelorm/Propel2/documentation/documentation/06-transactions.markdown

 $fromAccount->save();
 {% endhighlight %}

-However, it's a good practice to pass the connection explicitely, and for three reasons:
+However, it's a good practice to pass the connection explicitly, and for three reasons:

 * Propel doesn't need to look for a connection object, and this results in a tiny boost in performance.
 * You can use a specific connection, which is required in distributed (master/slave) environments, in order to distinguish read and write operations.